| ||

 Ulverston

-Stan Laurel The legendry Stan Laurel needs no introduction, and it was here, in his Grandparents' home at No. 3 Argyle St, that he was born Arthur Stanley Jefferson and spent his early childhood.
+Stan Laurel The legendary Stan Laurel needs no introduction, and it was here, in his Grandparents' home at No. 3 Argyle St, that he was born Arthur Stanley Jefferson and spent his early childhood.
 The house is clearly marked with a blue plaque and is not far from the centre of town if you fancy looking it up.
-You can also download a free Stan Laurel Trail' leaflet which outlines an easy walk around Ulverston with links to Stan Laurel, including Argyle St.

-Dickensian Festival UlverstonThere's nothing quite like a bit of nostalgia at Christmas, and the Dickensian Festival in Ulverston not only fulfills this dream but is rapidly becoming one of the largest Dickensian events in the country.
+Dickensian Festival UlverstonThere's nothing quite like a bit of nostalgia at Christmas, and the Dickensian Festival in Ulverston not only fulfils this dream but is rapidly becoming one of the largest Dickensian events in the country.
 Enjoy getting into the spirit of Christmas shopping whilst listening to the Brass Bands and watching youngsters enjoy traditional fair rides of yesteryear like the helter skelter.
-More information and this year's dates of the Ulverston Dickensian Festival.
+For more detailed information including this year's dates, why not head over to the Ulverston Dickensian Festival website.

 Pasche Egging - Hoad HillEnjoyed by Stan Laurel and still enjoyed every Easter Monday - painted eggs are rolled down Hoad Hill (if you are new to Ulverston, Hoad Hill is the hill with Sir John Barrow monument clearly visible as your drive into Ulverston).

-Ulverston Lantern FestivalIf you going to be near Ulverston mid-September then don't miss the Ulverston Lantern procession, which is an enchanting experience.
+Ulverston Lantern FestivalIf you going to be near Ulverston mid-September then don't miss the Ulverston Lantern-procession, which is an enchanting experience.
 An incredible array of lanterns made from willow and tissue paper take to the streets.
-The provisional date for 2011 is Sept 17th - watch our blogs for an update!

-Ulverston Conishead Priory - New Kadampa Budhism A lovely place for a gentle stroll, perhaps a picnic or just time to reflect whilst you enjoy the spring flowers are the grounds of the historic Gothic Conishead Priory which stretch down to the coast of Morecambe Bay.There is an open welcome to everyone, whatever denomination or status, to roam and picnic in the 70acres of pathways that lead through, snowdrops, bluebells and rhododendrons at varying times of the year.
+Ulverston Conishead Priory - New Kadampa Buddhism A lovely place for a gentle stroll, perhaps a picnic or just time to reflect whilst you enjoy the spring flowers are the grounds of the historic Gothic www.conisheadpriory.org/Conishead Priory which stretch down to the coast of Morecambe Bay.There is an open welcome to everyone, whatever denomination or status, to roam and picnic in the 70acres of pathways that lead through, snowdrops, bluebells and rhododendrons at varying times of the year.
 Its free to enter and the grounds are open from dawn to dusk each day.
-The new Kadampa Meditation Centre hold regular meditation courses and retreats in addition to drop-in classes.
-However you are also welcome just to come and look around, they have a rather good cafe too.
+The new Kadampa Meditation Centre holds regular meditation courses and retreats in addition to drop in classes.
+However you are also welcome just to come and look around, they have a rather good cafe too. *Note they occasionally hold conference during which the centre is closed to non-conference attendees, so if you are making a special journey, please check they are open first.

 |